-The body side aperture has many areas in which it may be sectioned in.
-The Cowl Side is to be sectioned above the lower Door Hinge fastener holes.
-The lower B-pillar is to be sectioned below the lower Door Hinge fastener holes.
-All other outlined areas represent general sectioning areas and may be sectioned within.
+The Body Side Aperture has many areas in which it may be sectioned in.
+The outlined areas represent general sectioning areas and may be sectioned within.

 A Butt-joint with a 13 mm (0.5 in.) structural adhesive backer panel or welded backer panel is to be used in all sectioning areas of the outer body side aperture.